wdporter/i-am-that-vuepress/58-perfection-destiny-of-all/readme.md

 It does not matter much if you do not accept him as your *guru* and are satisfied with his company only.
 <span data-tippy-content="Association with the true and the wise people.">Satsang</span> alone can also take you to your goal, provided it is unmixed and undisturbed.
 But once you accept somebody as your *guru*, listen, remember and obey.
-Half-heartedness is a serious drawback and the cause of much self-created sorrow.
+Half-heartedness is a seriöus drawback and the cause of much self-creäted sorrow.
 The mistake is never the *guru*’s; it is always the obtuseness and stubbornness of the discipline that is at fault.

 **Q:**&ensp;Does the *guru* then dismiss or disqualify a disciple?